Usagi-wusaqi/Usagi-wusaqi/README.md

 ## 🌟 About Me

-I'm a software developer who loves turning ideas into reality through code.
+I'm a code enthusiast who loves turning ideas into reality through code.
 With a strong passion for technology and continuous learning, I actively contribute to open-source projects and share knowledge with the developer community.

 - 🔭 Currently working on exciting projects
 - 🌱 Always learning new technologies and best practices